lynnliu030/berkeley-os-prelim/memory/mach.md

 Mach is an early predecessor of microkernel, providing the functionality of UNIX when desired but is generally lighter weight.
 It is a object-oriented semi-user-extensible memory system.

 In Mach, memory is viewed as **"abstract objects"** comprising collections of bytes with actions.
 It is easier for developers to extend system functionalities.
-For instance, file systems are managed through these "memory objects," and operations like reading and writing files are performed via these objects.
+For instance, file systems are managed through these "memory objects," and operations like reading and writing files are performed via these objects. **File systems are managed through memory objects.**

 Single level store is synonymous with virtual memory, that is that DRAM acts as a cache for secondary storage.
 By paging in files into memory, it avoids extra intermediate buffers that are allocated during copying.